corda/corda/docs/source/protocol-state-machines.rst

 - It defines a several classes nested inside the main ``TwoPartyTradeProtocol`` singleton.
 Some of the classes are simply protocol messages or exceptions.
 The other two represent the buyer and seller side of the protocol.
 - It defines the "trade topic", which is just a string that namespaces this protocol.
-The prefix "platform." is reserved by Corda, but you can define your own protocols using standard Java-style reverse DNS notation.
+The prefix "platform." is reserved by Corda, but you can define your own protocol namespaces using standard Java-style reverse DNS notation.

 Going through the data needed to become a seller, we have: